Sep 17 2010

 sort -t $'\t' -k 1,1 -k 2,2 -k 4,4 -k 3,3 <my-file>

-We however want the 4th column sorted in reverse order which we can instruct sort to do by changing the argument from “-k 4,4″ to “-k 4r,4″.
-The “r” option reverses the sort order that column only.
+We however want the 4th column sorted in reverse order.
+We instruct sort to do by changing the argument from “-k 4,4” to “-k 4r,4”.
+The “r” option reverses the sort order for that column only.
 There’s only one problem left to solve and that is that sort by default will interpret numbers as text and will sort e.g. the number 10 ahead of 2.
-We solve this by adding the “n” option to tell “sort” to sort a column using its numerical values e.g. “-k 1n,1″.
+We solve this by adding the “n” option to tell “sort” to sort a column using its numerical values e.g. “-k 1n,1”.
 Note that the “n” option is only attached to the first number to the left of the comma.
-Since the 4th column is sorted in both reversed order and using numerical values we can combine the options like this “-k 4rn,4″
+Since the 4th column is sorted in both reversed order and using numerical values we can combine the options like this “-k 4rn,4”

 So by adding all of these options together with end up with: